Amelia Dyer: In popular culture

-The character of Amelia Dyer appeared in the short story "The Baby Farmer" by Philip Fracassi in his horror collection Behold the Void.
+The character of Amelia Dyer also appeared in the short story "The Baby Farmer" by Philip Fracassi in his horror collection Behold the Void.

 English folk singer Reg Meuross wrote a song about Dyer called "The Angel Maker", which is a track on his 2018 album Songs About A Train.

 The Amelia Dyer case was partly dramatized on an episode of the 2022 BBC Radio podcast series Lucy Worsley's Lady Killers.

+Amelia Dyer is the inspiration for the character ‘Mrs Bright’ in the short story ‘Confinement’ by Kiran Millwood Hargrave.
+The story is included in the Sunday Times bestseller ‘The Haunting Season’ published in 2021.